-- 4. Replace the recoil buffer in the receiver with the notch facing the rear.
-Holding the forward portion of the receiver, insert the recoil spring retainer into the bolt carrier channel.
-Move the recoil spring cam forward until it's over the notch in the buffer and press it down until the guide lugs are aligned with the channel in the top of the receiver's rear block.
-Release pressure on the cam to allow it to move rearward and lock into the receiver - 5.
-To install the receiver cover on the pistol.
-Hold the pistol by the forward portion of the receiver with your hand and with your other hand insert the front edge of the receiver cover into the groove in the back of the gas tube block.
-Press the back end of the receiver cover forward and downward with the heel of your right hand until it is locked in by the cam button. - 6.
+- 4. Install the recoil spring assembly on the rifle by holding the forward portion of the receiver with one hand, and with your other hand, insert the recoil spring retainer into the bolt carrier channel.
+Move the recoil spring cam forward, placing its guide lugs in front of the grooves in the receiver rear plate.
+Depress the recoil spring cam until its guide lugs are aligned with the channel on the top of the receiver rear plate.
+Release pressure on the recoil spring cam which will allow it to move rearward and lock into the receiver. - 5.
+To install the receiver cover on the rifle, hold the rifle by the forward portion of the receiver with one hand and with other hand insert the front edge of the receiver cover into the groove in the back of the gas tube block.
+Press the back end of the receiver cover forward and downward with the heel of your hand until it is locked in by the cam button. - 6.
 Move the safety lever to the "SAFE" position.
-(See Illustration #2.)
+(See Illustration #2)